borntofrappe/game-development/Games/Petri Dish/Noise/README.md

 ## 2D Noise

+> draw noise in two dimensions, creating a field of semi-transparent rectangles

 The demo illustrates how the `love.math.noise` function works with multiple — two — arguments.

 `makeGrid` builds a two-dimensional table where each individual cell describes a number in the `[0,1]` range.
 The goal is to use this value for the alpha channel of a black rectangle.